Swaylend/swaylend-monorepo/apps/frontend/README.md

 # Frontend V2

-The web interface used to interact with the SwayLend protocol, written in TypeScript using [Next.js](https://nextjs.org/).
+The web interface used to interact with the Swaylend protocol, written in TypeScript using [Next.js](https://nextjs.org/).

 # Getting Started